-Oxford Clinical and Technical Research is dedicated to exploring, developing and publishing evidence related to diet-induced inflammation; functional and diagnostic testing for diet and chemical-induced inflammation; related medical nutrition therapy, and health outcomes.
+Oxford Clinical Research is dedicated to exploring, developing, and publishing evidence related to diet-induced inflammation, medical nutrition therapy, and associated health outcomes.

-Evidence will include but not be limited to prospective research on specific disease states; retrospective outcomes analysis; case studies; clinical reviews; systematic reviews and meta-analysis related to the full range of clinical conditions associated with diet-induced inflammation.
+Evidence will include prospective research on specific disease states, validation of related diagnostic testing, retrospective outcomes analyses, case studies, clinical reviews, systematic reviews, and meta-analyses related to the full range of clinical conditions associated with diet-induced inflammation.

-Oxford’s Clinical and Technical Research team has the credentials and extensive experience designing, conducting, and publishing research in peer-reviewed journals.
-Oxford Clinical and Technical Research is open to scientific collaboration with independent clinicians, researchers, and research entities.
+Oxford’s clinical and technical research team has the credentials and extensive experience designing, conducting, and publishing research in peer-reviewed journals.
+Oxford Clinical Research is open to scientific collaboration with independent clinicians, researchers, and research entities.